llNorthPolell/lemmings-remake/README.md

 Previously I've created a copy of Lemmings (code found in https://github.com/llNorthPolell/lemmings-remake) using pure HTML and JavaScript.
 I have recreated it using PhaserJS 3 and React to learn and practice PhaserJS and JavaScript ES6.
 I have stopped working on this as I feel
 I have achieved learning the basics of PhaserJS 3.
+Code is hosted on GitHub pages found in <https://llnorthpolell.github.io/lemmings-remake/>.

 ## Tech Stack: